 Enjoy a night out in Dorchester

 Autumnal evenings are all about cosy pubs and roaring fires and Dorchester has these in abundance.
 As well as pub food, Dorchester offers a wide variety of eateries from sushi to fish and chips, pizza to asian fusion.
-A quick after dinner tipple is the perfect way to top off the day and you can find Dorchester’s very own Fordington Gin in cocktails at The Cheeky Tipple or local ale brewed at Copper Street Brewery.
+A quick after dinner tipple is the perfect way to top off the day and you can find Dorchester’s very own Fordington Gin at the 'Drinks In The Clink' events at Shire Hall Museum or local ale brewed at Copper Street Brewery.

 If it’s entertainment you’re looking for you can hit Dorchester’s Art Deco cinema - The Plaza, puzzle your way out of the Escape Room at Brewery Square or see one of many shows and acts put on by Dorchester Arts at The Corn Exchange.